 • UML attributes Import Click on this button to begin the XSD import.
 Close Click on this button to close the dialog, without saving your option selections.
-Help Click on this button to display this Help topic Progress Displays system messages indicating the progress of the Schema import.
+Progress Displays system messages indicating the progress of the Schema import.
 On imports containing a large number of external references, it can be useful to capture the progress messages to check exactly what has been imported.
 To do this, right-click on the messages and: Copy the selected messages to the clipboard (select the 'Copy Selected to Clipboard' menu option) Copy all the messages to the clipboard (select the 'Copy All to Clipboard' menu option), or Save all the messages to a file (select the 'Save to File' menu option)